peteroupc/peteroupc.github.io/bernoulli.md

         - Non-concave functions with a minimum of 0.
         - Non-convex functions with a maximum of 1.
-        - Functions that are neither C<sup>2</sup> continuous nor Lipschitz continuous.
+        - Functions that are neither C<sup>2</sup> continuous nor Hölder continuous.
+(A C<sup>2</sup> continuous function has a continuous "slope-of-slope", and a Hölder continuous function does not go exponentially fast to a vertical slope.)

         See also my questions on _Mathematics Stack Exchange_: